 6. Take A Walk

 What is most important is taking a walk throughout the day.
-It’s not healthy to sit down all day long and not exercise, so make sure that you take walks, get moving, and get some fresh air into your lungs for your physical and mental health.
+It’s not healthy to sit all day and not exercise, so make sure that you take walks, get moving, and get some fresh air into your lungs for your physical and mental health.